On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Conclusion

-In Section~\ref{sec:ompletePointSymmetryGroupPrimitiveEquations} we established another main result of this paper by computing the complete point symmetry group of the primitive equations using the algebraic method.
-This computation was rather elaborate due to the wide spaces of both independent and dependent variables of the primitive equations.
-It was necessary to establish a suitable set of megaideals, finding of which crucially relied on the iterative use of Proposition 1 from~\cite{card13Ay}.
-Without this set of megaideals it would have been overly difficult to simplify the determining equations of point symmetry transformations for the primitive equations enough to enable their direct integration.
-This example thus shows the power of the algebraic method for finding complete point symmetry groups for large systems of nonlinear partial differential equations admitting infinite dimensional Lie pseudogroups, which would be challenging with the conventional direct method.
+In Section~\ref{sec:ompletePointSymmetryGroupPrimitiveEquations}, we have established another main result of this paper by computing the complete point symmetry group of the primitive equations using the algebraic method.
+This computation was rather elaborate due to the multidimensional spaces of both independent and dependent variables of the primitive equations.
+It was necessary to establish a suitable set of megaideals, finding of which crucially relied on the iterative use of Proposition~1 from~\cite{card12Ay}.
+Without this set of megaideals it would have been overly difficult to simplify the determining equations for point symmetry transformations of the primitive equations enough to enable their direct integration.
+This example thus shows the power of the algebraic method for finding complete point symmetry groups for large systems of nonlinear partial differential equations admitting infinite-dimensional Lie pseudogroups, which would be challenging with the conventional direct method.